life is greater than drugs

 #lifeisgreaterthandrugs

 Like the message we’re trying to get out there about living life drug free?
-Share this site, or your own #lifeisgreaterthandrugs stories and videos, to your friends and social media followers!
+Share this site, or your own #lifeisgreaterthandrugs stories and videos, with your friends and social media followers!